 Of course, it is possible to personalise your car with bespoke wood veneer and leather finishes.
 Plus, you can add extras such as the £4,520 All Terrain spec, which brings underside protection and a surround view camera, or the £5,900 Touring Specification that bundles together safety kit such as adaptive cruise control, lane keep assist and a head-up display.

-Get carried away with the options and the price can soon rocket even more – our car had over £30,000 of extras, taking it to nearly £200,000.
+Get carried away with the options and the price can soon rocket even more – our test car had over £30,000 of extras, taking it to nearly £200,000.

 Sat-nav, stereo and infotainment

-Somewhat fittingly, Bentley claims its optional 1,920-Watt 21-channel Naim audio system is the most powerful available in any production SUV.
-There are 20 speakers dotted around the cabin, including a 300-Watt sub-woofer, and a pair of super-tweeters to produce the widest frequency range ever experienced in a car, Bentley claims.
-In practise, the sound system seems to deliver on its promise – it's a must-tick option, if you can afford the lofty asking price.
+The optional 1,780-Watt 20-channel Naim audio system has eight listening modes to choose from.
+There are 20 speakers dotted around the cabin, including two bass speakers located in the lower seats backs and two tweeters to enhance the high frequency range.
+In practice, the sound system seems to deliver on its promise – it's a must-tick option, if you can afford the lofty asking price.